jwodder/lineinfile/SPEC.md

 - `--create` + nonexistent file + `--ext`/`--always-backup` → no backup created
 - function for modifying a file, CLI: line is replaced with itself → no change, no backup
+- backing up when a file with the backup's name already exists